-The present condition of the houses in the Nagercoil CLPA need to be evaluated to assess the housing needs for the future population of the planning region.
-There are mainly two types of houses exist in any region namely the Kutcha houses and the Pucca houses.
-They are classified based on the material used for the construction of houses which are detailed out as follows:
+The present condition of the houses in the Nagercoil CLPA need to be evaluated to assess the housing needs for the future population of the

 Houses in which both walls and roof are made of materials, which have to be replaced frequently.
 Building components (floor, wall & roof) of these types of houses are made up of temporary materials which require frequent replacement.
 These houses are unable to withstand the natural calamities.